1Password/scim-examples/beta/do-app-platform-op-cli/README.md

   > **Note**
   >
   > If you don't have a DigitalOcean account, you can sign up for a free trial with starting credit: <https://try.digitalocean.com/freetrialoffer/>
-- Access to a terminal on Mac or Linux Bash, Zsh, or on Windows using Powershell
+- Access to Zsh or Bash on Mac or Linux, or PowerShell on Windows

 ## Getting started

 ### Step 1: Install 1Password and DigitalOcean tools

-Install the following on your Mac, Linux or Windows machine:
+Install the following on your Mac, Windows or Linux machine:

 - 1Password 8 for [Mac](https://1password.com/downloads/mac/) or [Linux](https://1password.com/downloads/linux/) or [Windows](https://1password.com/downloads/windows/)
 - [1Password CLI 2.9.0](https://developer.1password.com/docs/cli/get-started/#install) or later